ircv3/ircv3-specifications/core/sts-3.3.md

 Clients MUST ignore every token with a key that they don't understand.

-An `sts` capability having at least a `duration` key expresses an STS policy.
+An STS capability having at least a `duration` key expresses an STS policy.

 See [capability negotiation 3.2](capability-negotiation-3.2.html) for more information about capabilities with values.

 ### Mechanism

-When the client sees the `sts` capability advertised over a non-secure connection, it MUST first establish a secure connection and confirm that the `sts` capability is still present.
+When the client sees the STS capability advertised over a non-secure connection, it MUST first establish a secure connection and confirm that the STS capability is still present.

-Once the client has confirmed that the `sts` capability is indeed offered over a secure connection, it then MUST only attempt secure connections to the server from now on until the policy expires (see the `duration` key).
+Once the client has confirmed that the STS capability is indeed offered over a secure connection, it then MUST only attempt secure connections to the server from now on until the policy expires (see the `duration` key).
 It MUST refuse to connect if a secure connection cannot be established with the